📋 Illegal Utility Shutoffs in California

 Even if you are behind on rent, your landlord CANNOT shut off your utilities.
 The only legal way to remove a tenant in California is through the formal unlawful detainer (eviction) process.
 Utility shutoffs as a form of "self-help eviction" are explicitly prohibited and carry significant penalties.

-- Actual damages - Hotel costs, spoiled food, medical expenses, lost wages
+- Actual damages - Hotel costs, spoiled food, medical expenses, lost wages, and similar out-of-pocket losses

-- Emergency court relief - Obtain a temporary restraining order (TRO)
+- Emergency court relief - A temporary restraining order (TRO) may be available where the facts support irreparable harm

 ⚖ Legal Basis